-Groups will be limited to a maximum of 8 members.
+Groups will be limited to a maximum of 10 members.

 For many middle-aged women hovering around 50, there is usually plenty of social and family support to draw upon as they approach the traditional transitions of this period of life.
 From facing empty nest syndrome to planning their kids’ weddings or becoming grandmothers, these happenings are so accepted and expected that conversations about them take place everywhere: at the grocery store, all over the media, around the family dinner table, or during Wine Wednesdays with girlfriends.

 “Childfree” is a term commonly used to refer to women who have chosen to not have children or who feel that ambivalence and/or life circumstances (not meeting the right partner, dedication to career or vocation, financial hardship, etc.) led them to not becoming mothers.
-This decision impacts their lives differently than middle-aged mothers, in ways that sometimes lead childfree women to feel like they do not fit in with their families, friends, or the larger world.
-Often, childfree women experience feelings of being misunderstood or labeled as selfish, immature, and misguided.
+This decision impacts their lives differently than middle-aged mothers in ways that sometimes lead childfree women to feel like they do not fit in with their families, friends, or the larger world.
+Often, childfree women experience feelings of being misunderstood or regarded as selfish, immature, and misguided.

-Childfree women approaching or arriving upon middle age may begin to internalize negative messages around the taboo of not becoming mothers or following a traditional life script, resulting in feeling depressed, anxious, or like they are a failure or let their loved ones down.
+Childfree women approaching or arriving upon middle age may begin to internalize negative messages around the taboo of not becoming mothers or following a non-traditional life script, resulting in feeling depressed, anxious, or like they are a failure or let their loved ones or ancestors down.
 Self-doubt and regret are prone to creep in at this time, even if a woman has felt confident about her choices throughout her life.